Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 2

-List all files in /etc, pipe the output through grep to find only files containing the word apt, then pipe into wc -l to count how many there are.
-Do all three steps in a single command.
+List all items in /etc, pipe through grep to find items containing apt, then pipe into wc -l to count them.
+Do all three in a single piped command.

 Show answer